 A typical day at Question Everything

-During the three weeks of the program, you will live in a dormitory on campus.
-In your time off, you can explore the campus and hang out with other summer program participants; there will also be some social activities in the evenings and during the weekend.
+During the three weeks of the summer program, you will live in a dormitory on campus.
+In your time off, you can explore the campus and hang out with other summer program participants; there will also be some social activities in the evenings and during the weekends.
 You’ll eat in the award-winning campus dining halls and you’ll have access to the gym, the library, and other amenities.
 It will be a full college experience!

 On each weekday, we’ll meet from 9am to 4pm, with a 1-hour lunch break.
 The morning and afternoon sessions will feature a variety of activities.
 On most days, there will be an interactive presentation by a professor about an interesting issue related to our theme.
 The remainder of the time, you will engage in discussions, mock trials, role-play activities, and games, all connected to freedom and liberty.
 You will also acquire skills (such as college-level writing, reading, and oral presentation skills) that will help you succeed in college.
 Teaching Assistants, who are college students, will help you with your reading and writing assignments.
 You will also have time to do your own research about an issue that you find particularly intriguing and present your findings to the others.